-After a few years of drought, including extreme droughts in 2021 and 2015, forests are showing signs of drought stress (scorched leaves and needles, flagging), and some trees have died.
-Many foresters and small woodlot owners are considering what they should plant that will survive current and future climate conditions.
+After a few years of drought, including extreme droughts in 2015 and 2021, forests are showing signs of drought stress (e.g., scorched leaves and needles, flagging), and some trees have died.
+Many foresters and small woodlot owners are considering what they can plant that will survive current and future climate conditions.
 Future climate projections show increases in temperature that may occur faster than plant populations can adapt or move (migrate or disperse).
 For example, in Oregon, the annual average temperature has already increased by 2.2 °F since 1895.
 If greenhouse gas emissions are not reduced, the average temperature in Oregon could increase by 5 °F by 2050.
 To connect these temperatures to plants, consider that the USDA Plant Hardiness Zones, which are used as general guidelines for planting garden and horticultural species, differ by 5 °F per zone.
 Species-specific seed zones or breeding zones also differ by temperature by about 3.6 °F on average.
 Across the Northwest and worldwide, projected increases in temperature will result in forest stands that are no longer adapted to local climate conditions.
 This presents natural resource managers, forest landowners, and forest industry with a significant challenge in making decisions about which trees to plant during reforestation projects.

 Assisted migration is receiving increasing attention as a reforestation option.
 Assisted migration is the human-assisted movement of plants or animals to a new habitat.
 Assisted migration can be used to reduce negative impacts of climate change because it involves planting trees that are adapted to current and future climates.
 What many people do not realize is that assisted migration is a general phrase used to refer to three different types of assisted migration:

-• Assisted population migration moves seed sources from populations (usually represented by seed zones or breeding zones) to a new location that represents a different seed zone within the species range.
+- Assisted population migration moves seed sources from populations (usually represented by seed zones or breeding zones) to a new location that represents a different seed zone within the species range.
 Note in the graphic below, movement is occurring among distinct seed zones (grey areas).

-• Assisted range expansion moves seed sources from populations (usually represented by seed zones or breeding zones) within the species range to suitable locations that are just beyond the current species range, mimicking a tree’s ability to disperse to this new habitat.
+- Assisted range expansion moves seed sources from populations (usually represented by seed zones or breeding zones) within the species range to suitable locations that are just beyond the current species range, mimicking a tree’s ability to disperse to this new habitat.

-• Assisted species migration moves seed sources from populations (usually represented by seed zones or breeding zones) to locations outside of the species range and farther away than could occur through natural plant dispersal.
+- Assisted species migration moves seed sources from populations (usually represented by seed zones or breeding zones) to locations outside of the species range and farther away than could occur through natural plant dispersal.
 In this case, help by humans overcomes any natural migration boundary (noted by the dotted line in graphic below).
 [Assisted species migration is also called species rescue, managed relocation, or assisted long-distance migration].

 This simple graphic demonstrates each type of assisted migration using a conifer icon, though the three types of assisted migration are applicable to all plants (deciduous trees, shrubs, etc.).
 In the graphic, different seed zones are represented by distinct grey areas, and orange arrows represent the movement of plant material from one seed zone (or population) to a new location.
 In the graphic, the historical climate notes the movement of plant material from warmer climates to historically cooler climates.